browningjp/browningjp.github.io/index.md

 <img class="headshot" alt="headshot" src="{{ "/assets/headshot.JPG" | absolute_url }}">

-I am a recent Computer Science graduate currently based in Durham, UK.
+I am a Junior Solution Architect on the Red Hat graduate programme.
+I am currently based in Guildford, UK.
 My main IT interests are Cyber Security, Machine Learning and Artificial Intelligence.
 Outside of IT, I have developed a passion for technical theatre and live events.
 Please take a look at some of my past [projects](/projects).

 <a href="https://www.linkedin.com/in/jonnybrowning"><svg class="svg-icon"><use xlink:href="/assets/minima-social-icons.svg#linkedin"></use></svg>LinkedIn</a>
 <a href="https://github.com/browningjp"><svg class="svg-icon"><use xlink:href="/assets/minima-social-icons.svg#github"></use></svg>GitHub</a>